The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/trusts.md

 >
 > It's important to check both ends of the trust (because the characteristics could differ). \[...]
 >
-> All the trust relationship information are fetched via LDAP and preferably (if that server is operational) from the Global Catalog server.
+> All the trust relationship information is fetched via LDAP and preferably (if that server is operational) from the Global Catalog server.
 As the Global catalog contains information about every object in the forest it might also contain information about trust entities that you can't reach (e.g. due to network segmentation or because they are offline).
 >
 > _(by_ [_Carsten Sandker_](https://twitter.com/0xcsandker) _on_ [_www.securesystems.de_](https://www.securesystems.de/blog/active-directory-spotlight-trusts-part-2-operational-guidance/)_)_
 {% endhint %}